Why do we protect the birds on Dead Neck Sampson’s Island?

 Plovers were once very common along the Atlantic coast during much of the 19th century but nearly disappeared due to excessive hunting for the millinery trade.
-They reached a peak of population during the 1940’s after the passage of the Migratory Bird Treaty Act in 1918.
+They reached a peak of population during the 1940’s after the passage of the Migratory Bird Treaty Act of 1918.
 The current population decline is attributed to increased development and recreational use of beaches since the end of World War II.
 Piping Plovers are protected under the Federal and Massachusetts Endangered Species Act.
 They are listed as Threatened which means that without our protection, the population would continue to decline.

 Piping Plovers usually arrive here on Cape Cod anywhere from late March to early May.
 The males arrive first to establish their territories and the females arrive later in the season.
 They are extremely territorial toward other plovers.

 The Common Tern, Sterna hirundo, is a light gray and white, medium sized seabird about 14” in length.
-It has a black cap and a black tipped, redorange bill during the nesting season and has redorange legs.
+It has a black cap and a black tipped, red-orange bill during the nesting season and has red-orange legs.

 Terns prefer to nest in areas that are open enough to provide a clear view but have enough vegetation to provide shelter for the chicks.
 Females lay a clutch of 2-3 brownish-olive colored eggs that incubate for 23-27 days.
 Eggs are usually laid between May 4th and August 15th.

 Least Terns, Sterna antillarum, are the smallest of the terns at just 9” in length.
-They closely resemble the Common Terns.
+They closely resemble Common Terns.
 The male and female look very much alike.
 Least Terns arrive at their nesting sites around the 10th of May and quickly form colonies and begin their mating rituals.

 Least Tern chicks usually fledge at 20-22 days of age.
 Once they have ‘staged’ with the other terns, they leave by mid-August and head south to winter on the coast from Mexico to South America.
 They are listed as species of Special concern by Massachusetts.
 Special Concern species are native species which have been documented by biological research to have suffered a population decline that could threaten the species.
 They occur in such small numbers with specialized habitat requirements that they could easily become threatened within Massachusetts if allowed to continue unchecked.

 Oystercatchers are among the earliest residents to appear on Cape Cod, arriving by mid-March.
 They soon begin to establish territories, often returning to the same site year after year.
 They have very elaborate courting rituals and are thought to mate for life.

 Clutch size can range from 2-5 eggs.
 Incubation lasts about 27 days and both parents take turns.
 If an intruder wanders anywhere near the nest, the adult will leave the nest and wait anxiously nearby.
 Once the chicks hatch, the parents lead them to the security of denser vegetation nearby, close to the feeding territory.
 Young Oystercatchers are totally dependent upon the adults for their food and they usually do not feed themselves for several months.

 The chicks usually fledge by 35 days.
-By the beginning of August, most of the young have fledged and the birds begin to gather in groups of 10-30 or more birds.
+By the beginning of August, most of the young have fledged and the birds begin to gather in groups of 10-30 or more.
 By early October, most of the Oystercatchers have left for their wintering grounds along the mid-Atlantic coast.